-Now, the payment for Bitcoin mining acts to cover the cost of solving these mathematical formulas.
+The payment for Bitcoin mining acts to cover the cost of solving these mathematical formulas.
 There are a few places that these costs come from.
-One of the biggest is the electricity used to power the hardware, which is an actual hardware that gets plugged into the power grid.
+One of the biggest is the electricity used to power the hardware, which is the actual hardware that gets plugged into the power grid.
 The relationship between Bitcoin mining and the power grid was explored recently by a study out of the University of Cambridge, one of the top academic institutions in the world.

 The Cambridge Bitcoin Electricity Consumption Index (CBECI)

 At the same time, there was also a topic in the world of Bitcoin mining that the researchers did not address.
-They did not go into details about the benefits of Bitcoin mining and the Bitcoin infrastructure with respect tot he power grid itself.
-While this is a question of how much the world of Bitcoin mining could bring, it is also a question of where and how exactly energy is being consumed.
-This is an important topic because the CBECI tool does not help users visualize the economic benefits that are being returned with respect to the energy sector and how the energy sector itself is being advanced.
+They did not go into detail about the benefits of Bitcoin mining and the Bitcoin infrastructure for the power grid itself.
+While this is a question of how much the Bitcoin mining could bring, it is also a question of where and how exactly energy is being consumed.
+This is an important topic because the CBECI tool does not help users visualize the economic benefits that are being returned for the energy sector and how the energy sector itself is being advanced.

 Therefore, it is time to address some of the biggest challenges when it comes to the power grid.
 Some of the biggest challenges when it comes to Bitcoin mining, electricity, and the power grid include: